Sanotsch2003/MiPro-RV-32IMC/README.md

 # MiPro-RV-32IMC
-A 32 bit RISC-V microprocessor
+A 32 bit RISC-V microprocessor with the M- and C-Extensions.